owntone/owntone-server/docs/library.md

 ## Supported formats

-forked-daapd should support pretty much all audio formats.
+OwnTone should support pretty much all audio formats.
 It relies on libav (or ffmpeg) to extract metadata and decode the files on the fly when the client doesn't support the format.